thechori/car-price-bot/README.md

 ## Notes

-This script only works with [Craigslist cars & trucks postings](https://houston.craigslist.org/d/cars-trucks/search/cta) and has verified to work as of **2019/05/07**
+This script was only tested with [Craigslist cars & trucks postings](https://houston.craigslist.org/d/cars-trucks/search/cta) and was verified on **2019/05/07**.